 Neck spasms are best described as unexpected contractions of the muscles in the neck.
-A neck spasm can be very painful and can be due to a variety of different nerve or cervical related issues.
+A neck spasm can be very painful and may be due to a variety of different nerve or cervical related issues.

 - Poor posture – slouching or tilting the head

 - Shoulder weight – placing a lot of weight on the shoulder with a heavy bag

 - Heavy objects – carrying something heavy with one or both arms

 - Unnatural positioning – placing the neck in an odd position for an extended period.
 Cradling the phone or sleeping in an odd position can cause neck spasms.

 - Emotional stress – research shows stress can impact the neck and shoulders

 - Exercise – strain during physical activity

 - Overuse – over using neck muscles that are already stiff or injured can lead to spasms.

 - Headache – sometimes headache includes neck pain